Last month, we got to participate in telling a remarkable story of social justice, restitution and reburial at the University of Cape Town.

 That’s what we primarily do! – through design, photography and words.
 Don’t ever misjudge or underestimate the importance and power of the words you send out into the world.

-Up until recently, our Words Portfolio has been concentrated mostly on content creation, journalistic work and social media management.
+Whilst our Words Portfolio focuses mostly on content creation, journalistic work and social media management, we also enjoy the fields of proofreading, editing and translating.

 We have also participated in compiling a coffee table book, ‘Fire Storm – Vlammehel’ on the devastating fire that destroyed scores of properties in Betty’s Bay in January this year and traumatized hundreds of people.
 Well-known retired journalist Henry Hopkins lost his life five weeks after sustaining horrendous burn wounds in the fire.